Mixed Media Tattoos: When Ink Meets Fine Art

 So much for the style – but what about the images used?
 What do these tattoos mean and what message do they send?
 Merschky and Pfaff have described how they work.

 Clients provide a rough idea of the themes they like, and some significant keywords from a poem or song or literary work.
-The tattoo artists then create a design on a computer.
 It’s a lot different from going to a tattoo parlor with an image of what you want and just getting it replicated.

 But the key thing about mixed media tattoos is that the meanings of the motifs aren’t necessarily the most important thing.